Austrian economics, economic sociology, political economy

-Rachael K. Behr is a first-year Ph.D student, Mercatus Fellow, and Hayek Fellow at George Mason University.
-She harkens from Hillsdale College, where she was acutely interested in the intersection of political theory and economics.
-At George Mason, Rachael specializes in Austrian and Monetary economics.
+Rachael K. Behr is a third-year Ph.D student, who holds fellowships with the economics department, Mercatus Center, and the Hayek program at George Mason University.
+She comes from Hillsdale College, where she was acutely interested in the intersection of political theory and economics.
+At George Mason, Rachael specializes in Austrian economics and economic sociology, and is interested in research at the intersection of social issues and Austrian economics.

 Summer Fellowship, Hertog Foundation (2018)